 5. Ocean City, Maryland

 Ocean City is a small seaside town on the East Coast.
 Typically frequented by generations of Easterners heading for their summer homes, the beach town has become extremely popular among tourists due to its budget-friendly activities and accommodations.
-The town is tailored for family fun in the sun, no matter the age!
+The town is tailored for family fun in the sun, regardless of age!

 Take a step back in time by walking along its three-mile-long wooden boardwalk, or take the kids on its carousel that’s over 120 years old!
-For more fun, take a ride on the lazy Ferris wheel or the roller coaster that’s located directly on the beach at the action-packed Jolly Roger Amusement Park, where you can find savings all year round.
+For more fun, ride on the lazy Ferris wheel or the roller coaster directly on the beach at the action-packed Jolly Roger Amusement Park, where you can find savings all year round.

 A bit farther from the boardwalk, you’ll find one of the most popular town attractions: Frontier Town.
 An amusement and water park, this is the perfect place to head to when the beach gets a little too crowded.